reidgs/TerraBot/README.md

 #### Running the Simulator ####

-In order to run the simulator, run the relay.py with the -s flag, the multiplier you wish for the speed, and the time which you would like it to start at (seconds since epoch).
+In order to run the simulator, run the TerraBot with the simulator mode flag (-m sim), the multiplier you wish for the speed, and the time which you would like it to start at (seconds since epoch).
 For example if I wanted to run the simulator at 1x speed at time=0 I would run:
->`python relay.py -s 1 0`
+>`./TerraBot.py -m sim 1 0`
 For error checking it is recommended that you include the -l flag for logging as well.
 EX: 5x speed with logging
->`python relay.py -l -s 5 0`
+>`./TerraBot.py -l -m sim 5 0`

 ### Extra Processes ###
 In order to allow for greater control of the system and to ensure the accuracy of the simulator,